The Clocks: Plot summary

 Hardcastle tells Mrs Rival that her description of the deceased is not accurate.
 Upset, she calls the person who involved her in this case.
-Despite police watching her, she is found dead at Victoria tube station, stabbed in the back.
+Despite being watched by police, she is found dead at Victoria tube station, stabbed in the back.
 Poirot's initial view of this case is that the appearance of complexity must conceal quite a simple murder.
-The clocks are a red herring, as is the presence of Sheila, and the removal of the dead man's wallet and tailor marks in the clothing.
+The clocks are a red herring, as are the presence of Sheila and the removal of the dead man's wallet and tailor marks in the clothing.
 Colin updates Poirot on subsequent visits.

 At a room in a Crowdean hotel, Poirot tells Inspector Hardcastle and Colin Lamb what he has deduced.
 From a careful chronology, he deduces what Edna realised.
-She returned early from lunch on the day of the murder because her shoe was broken, unnoticed by Miss Martindale, the owner.
+She had returned early from lunch on the day of the murder because her shoe was broken, unnoticed by Miss Martindale, the owner.
 Miss Martindale took no telephone call at the time she claimed she had, and is the one person with motive to murder Edna.
 From that fictitious call, the boss sent Sheila to Miss Pebmarsh's house for steno/typing service.
 Miss Pebmarsh denies requesting this service.
 Mrs Bland, one of the neighbours, mentioned she had a sister in the initial interview with Hardcastle.
 Poirot deduced the identity of this sister as Miss Martindale.

 The present Mrs Bland is the second Mrs Bland.
-Mr Bland said his wife was the sole living relative for her family inheritance but she cannot both be sole heir and have a sister.
-Mr Bland's first wife died in the Second World War; he remarried soon after, to another Canadian woman.
+Mr Bland had said his wife received a substantial family inhreitance as the sole living relative, but if she has a sister, she cannot be the sole heir.
+Mr Bland's first wife died in the Second World War, and he remarried soon after, to another Canadian woman.
 The family of his first wife had cut off communication with their daughter so thoroughly they did not know she had died.
 Sixteen years later, the first wife was announced to be the heiress to an overseas fortune as the last-known living relative.
 When this news reached the Blands, they decided the second Mrs Bland must pose as the first Mrs Bland.
 They fool a British firm of solicitors that sought the heir.
 When Quentin Duguesclin, who knew the first wife and her family, looked her up in England, a plan was laid to murder him.
-The plan was simple, with additions like the clocks taken from an unpublished mystery story that Miss Martindale had read in manuscript.
+The plan was simple, with additions like the clocks taken from an unpublished mystery story that Miss Martindale had read in a manuscript as embellishment.